Russian, Ukrainian tourists stranded abroad amid war back home | DW | 04.03.2022

 Guests in four- and five-star accommodation, on the other hand, were to decide for themselves whether to stay in their hotels at their own expense or move to the subsidized three-star establishments.

+The ministry also announced, following a meeting with representatives of the ministries of foreign affairs and transport, that tourists from all countries whose international air traffic has currently been affected could stay in their hotels until their safe return home is guaranteed.

-Tourists from Ukraine usually receive a "tourist-on-arrival" visa, which allows them to stay in Egypt for up to 30 days.
-As the Egyptian Embassy in Berlin told DW, many of the vacationers have not yet exhausted this time.
+Tourists from Ukraine usually receive a "tourist visa on arrival," which allows them to stay in Egypt for up to 30 days.
+As the Egyptian Embassy in Berlin told DW, many of the vacationers have not yet exhausted this time period.
 The government has not yet decided on possible extensions beyond this time limit.

 Last year, more than 1.4 million people from Ukraine spent their vacations in Egypt.
 This made them the second-largest group of European tourists in the country on the Nile.